PIVX-Project/PIVX-Doc-Website-Content/04.masternodes/02.masternodes/article.md

 https://github.com/PIVX-Project/PIVX/releases/latest

-#### Step 2 – Extract and Install the Wallet
+#### Step 2 – Install the Wallet

-Choose the proper version for your operating system.
-Extract it, install and run the wallet.
+Installation varies based on OS, please see this [document](https://docs.pivx.org/wallets/pivx-core-wallet/installing-the-pivx-core-wallet#installation) for installation assistance.
+Linux users, please note there are additional installation steps during initial installation.
 After starting the wallet for the first time, it will offer you to make a default PIVX data directory.
-Depending on your operating system, the default directory should be similar to:

-C:\Users\YourUsername\AppData\Roaming\PIVX

-The above example of default directory is for Windows installation.
+* Windows: %appdata%/pivx
+* Linux: ~/.pivx
+* MacOS: ~/Library/Application Support/PIVX

 If you choose your own location ensure that you record where that is.